mt-class/penn/project.md

 1. What type of data you will need to evaluate
 * March 25 - HW4 is due
 * March 27 - your data must be collected and submitted
-* April 1 - final write-up is due
+* April 1 - revised write-up is due, taking into account any feedback from instructor and TA
 * April 3 - objective function must be implemented (it is OK to use an existing implementation if you need to)
 * April 8 - your default system is due
 * April 10 - your baseline system is due
-* April 15 - your completed project must be published on the class web site, and used as the final homework for other students
+* April 15 - your completed project is due (final writeup, data, objective fn, default system, and baseline system).
+It Will be published on the class web site, and used as the final homework for other students.
 * April 17 - HW5 assigned: do one of the other student’s term projects
 * April 29 - HW5 due: turn in your implementation of another student’s term project
 * final exam date - *extra credit* implement one or more extensions beyond your own baseline, or do one or more of the new student-written HWs.